lkesteloot/trs80/packages/trs80-emulator/FONTS.md

 ![Model I character set](images/model3-2.png)

-Setting bit 3 of port 0xEC switched these to Katakana characters:
+Clearing bit 3 of port 0xEC switched these to Katakana characters.
+In Basic this was toggled by running `PRINT CHR$(22)`:

 ![Model I character set](images/model3-3.png)

+## Wide characters

+Both models supported a double-width character set.
+These were not new glyphs, but were merely the above glyphs with each column duplicated.
+Characters were stored in the even bytes of video memory; the odd bytes were ignored.
+From Basic, wide mode was selected by running `PRINT CHR$(23)` and deselected by clearing the screen (`CLS`).

 ## References